Diplacusis Dysharmonica - Pitch Mapping Skew/Distortion

 Conclusion:

 While it is impossible to definitively diagnose Charles Ives with diplacusis without medical evidence, there are intriguing connections between his reported hearing difficulties and his distinctive musical style.
 His innovative use of dissonance, complex textures, and unusual harmonic choices may suggest that he experienced sound in a way that was different from the norm, potentially due to a condition like diplacusis.
 However, it is important to treat such speculations with caution, as definitive proof of such a condition is lacking, and many factors could have influenced Ives' compositional choices.
+He could have just been having fun!

 . . . and assuming the subject is a musician or understands pitches & intervals.